Bruno Barreiro: 2018 U.S. House campaign

 In May 2017, Barreiro announced he would run for Florida's 27th congressional district in the 2018 election, after incumbent Congresswoman Ileana Ros-Lehtinen announced she was retiring.

 On March 31, 2018, Barreiro resigned his County Commission seat to run for Congress, following a change in Florida's resign-to-run law.
-Barreiro timed his resignation so that a special election would be called, in which his wife Zoraida could win his seat.
-Bruno used over $95,000 of his own campaign funds to support Zoraida, but Zoraida lost the June special election to Democratic candidate Eileen Higgins.
+He timed his resignation so that a special election would be called, in which his wife Zoraida could win his seat.
+He used over $95,000 of his own campaign funds to support Zoraida, but she lost the June special election to Democratic candidate Eileen Higgins.

 Barreiro's support of his wife's campaign weakened his ability to campaign against his eight challengers for the Republican House nomination, of whom the strongest was TV journalist Maria Elvira Salazar.
-Salazar ultimately won the primary election in August, in which Barreiro was the first runner-up.
+Salazar ultimately won the August primary election with 40.5% of the vote, with Barreiro coming in second place with 25.7%.

+2020 Florida House of Representatives

+Barreiro ran for District 112 in the 2020 Florida House of Representatives election, challenging incumbent Nick Duran.